SciTools/cartopy/docs/source/matplotlib/intro.rst

 ----------------------

 Once you have the map just the way you want it, data can be added to it in exactly the same way as with normal matplotlib axes.
-By default, the coordinate system of any data added to a GeoAxes the same as the coordinate system of the GeoAxes itself, to control which coordinate system that the given data is in, you can add the ``transform`` keyword with an appropriate :mod:`cartopy.crs.CRS` instance:
+By default, the coordinate system of any data added to a GeoAxes is the same as the coordinate system of the GeoAxes itself, to control which coordinate system that the given data is in, you can add the ``transform`` keyword with an appropriate :mod:`cartopy.crs.CRS` instance:

 .. plot::